TBA Law Blog

 News Type: BPR Actions

-The Tennessee Supreme Court today transferred the law license of Davidson County lawyer Richard Allen Johnson to disability inactive status.
-Johnson may not practice law while on inactive status but may petition the court for reinstatement after showing that the disability has been removed.
+The Tennessee Supreme Court has transferred the law license of Shelby County lawyer Michael Joseph Parks to disability inactive status.
+Parks may not practice law while on inactive status but may petition for reinstatement by showing that his disability has been removed.